The Link Between Immunologic Implantation Dysfunction (IID), unexplained Infertility, IVF failure and Recurrent Miscarriages

 For such a complex arrangement never to fail would be without precedent in human biology.
 To argue to the contrary is, in my opinion, an absurdity, bordering on arrogance.
 It can and does go wrong in about 15–20% of women with reproductive failure and when it does, it sometimes presents as failed implantation (presumed by the patient to be infertility), as miscarriage, or (much less frequently) as placental failure and compromised fetal development or intrauterine death.
 It all depends on the timing, nature, and severity of the immune assault.

 As soon as implantation begins, the paternal genetic contribution to the embryo (so called DQ alpha genes) initiates a signal to the pre-pregnancy decidual immune system which thereupon determines whether the embryonic allograft should be welcomed (i.e., be accepted as “friend”) or be regarded as “foe” and be rejected through immune attack.
 The process is referred to as “alloimmune recognition.”
 Given that with the exception of monozygotic twins, interpersonal differences in genotype are inevitable, it follows that maternal and paternal DQ alpha gene combinations will usually also differ in the vast majority of cases.
-Thus, preservation of the human species required that in spite of such immunogenetic dissimilarities, the immune system of the pre-pregnancy endometrium (decidua) adapt and recognize the embryo as “self” or “friend” rather than as “non-self ” or “foe.”
+Thus, preservation of the human species required that despite of such immunogenetic dissimilarities, the immune system of the pre-pregnancy endometrium (decidua) adapt and recognize the embryo as “self” or “friend” rather than as “non-self” or “foe.”

 Upon reaching the uterine environment, the “genetically competent” embryo, hatches and thereupon, within 12–24 hours starts sending its root system (trophoblast) into the decidua.
 The trophoblast has both villous (root-like) and extravilous (diffuse) components.
 The extravillous trophoblast, which diffusely permeates the decidua expresses several so-called major histocompatibility complex (MHC) class 1 genes [e.g., histocompatibility leukocyte antigen (HLA-) C, E, and G].
 These HLA genes, (primarily HLA-G) regulate primarily two types of lymphocytes present in the decidua.
 These are uterine natural killer (NK) cells and cytotoxic lymphocytes (CTL).
 NK cells comprise approximately 75% of decidual lymphocytes and CTL comprise about 10%.
 They both likely play a vital role in regulating the normal implantation process by control- ling the penetration and functioning of the trophoblast.